aginies/virt-bridge-setup/README.md

 - `-f` `--force`: deletes an existing bridge if used
 - `-i` `--interface`: options to select the device
 - `-s` `--simple`: Simple way to create the bridge
+- `--fdelay`: forward-delay option
+- `--stp`: Set Spanning Tree to yes or no
 - `-n` `--norun`: Dry run
 - `-m` `--mac`: Force using MAC address from the slave interface
 - `-d` `--debug`: show debug info